-Important Reminder: Before considering a private loan, make sure that you have taken advantage of all your federal student loan opportunities.
+Important Reminder: Before considering a private loan, make sure that you have taken advantage of all other opportunities including any payment plan or federal student loan.
+If you would like more information on the payment plan, please contact Student Accounts.
 If you are unsure about your federal loan options, please contact our office.

 You should carefully review your expenses before deciding if you need a private loan.
 If you decide to borrow, you will need to choose a lender and complete the application process.
 Most lenders offer online and/or phone applications.
 In general, the lender will run a credit check before it agrees to offer you a loan.
 Many student borrowers are required to have a credit-worthy co-signer.
 Most lenders distribute private loan funds electronically.
 In some instances, however, a lender may provide you with a paper check that you must endorse at the Student Billing Office.

 - Alternative loans usually require a credit-worthy co-signer.

 - Interest rates are variable and generally the interest begins to accrue from the date of the disbursement.

 - Repayment begins after the student graduates or ceases to enroll – however, you may be expected to make interest only payments while in school.
 They are not guaranteed by the federal government and should only be considered after all resources available from the federal, state and institutional grant and loan programs have been exhausted.